 “NATO showed its dedication and power — it was pretty neat and impressive,” Byron said.
 “I remember them issuing snow skis to me when I got off the plane.
 I spent most of my time there working on equipment and skiing.
 It was a cool experience.”

 “I could tell so many stories of my travels and experiences,” Byron said.
-“I am proud of having served my country, and I’m very much looking forward to this trip.”
+“I am proud of having served my country.”